chef/automate/components/automate-chef-io/content/docs/configuration.md

 #### Global Log Level

-Configure the log level for all Chef Automate services by creating a `.toml` file.
+Configure the log level for all Chef Automate services by creating a TOML file.
 By default each service will initialize at the `info` level, but the following settings are available: `debug`, `info`, `warning`, `panic`, or `fatal`.

 ```toml
 [global.v1.log]